Coeditor: Leveraging Contextual Changes for Multi-round Code Auto-editing: Evaluation

 \subsection{Comparison with Code Completion Approaches}

-\paragraph{Baselines} We compare Coeditor with 3 open-source code generation models: InCoder-1B, InCoder-6B~\citep{fried2022incoder}, and SantaCoder~\citep{allal2023santacoder}.
-All three code generation models are trained with the Fill-in-the-middle pre-training objective~\citep{aghajanyan2022cm3} and use a context size of 2048 tokens.
+\header{Baselines} We compare Coeditor with four open-source code generation models: InCoder-1B, InCoder-6B~\citep{fried2022incoder}, SantaCoder~\citep{allal2023santacoder}, and StarCoder7B~\citep{li2023starcoder}.
+All four code generation models have been trained with the Fill-in-the-middle pre-training objective~\citep{aghajanyan2022cm3}.
+We also compare Coeditor with OpenAI's \texttt{text-davinci-003} model, which is the most recent GPT model supporting an infilling interface.\footnote{ We also experimented with prompting \texttt{gpt3.5-turbo} for this task using either a suffix-then-prefix format or some natural language instructions followed by code with a special \code{<MISSING LINE>} marker, but these variants worked less well than \texttt{text-davinci-003}'s native infilling API. }

-\paragraph{Creating test instances} We generate code completion problem instances from real commits as follows.
+\header{Creating test instances} We generate code completion problem instances from real commits as follows.
 For each code change in \textsc{PyCommits}, we take the last changed line as the completion target.
 If the last change is a modification, we delete the modified line and let the model fill in the new version of the line.
 If the last change is a deletion, we simply discard the change.
 We then inline all changes before the target into the prediction context.
 This inlining process is implemented differently for each model: for our Coeditor model, the inlined changes are visible to our model following the encoding scheme described in \autoref{sec:encoding-changes}; for the code completion models, we simply apply the inlined changes to the original code and use the resulting state as the model input.
 Also note that while our model constructs its prediction context using relevant changes and static analysis (as described in \autoref{sec:relevant-signatures}), the code completion models (which are unaware of code changes) only use the code surrounding the completion target as the prediction context.
 We call this test dataset, derived from our \textsc{PyCommits} test set, \textsc{PyCommits-OneLine}.